lbg-spbu/pp_nitrogen_starvation/README.md

-# Effects of nitrogen starvation on gene expression in methylotrophic yeast Komagataella phaffii.
+# Specific features of the transcriptomic response to nitrogen starvation in methylotrophic yeast Komagataella phaffi.
 Bioinformatic analysis of sequencing results

 Authors: